A water park, wakeboarding and fishing all in one place? Seems too good to be true at Bli Bli Waterpark!

 You can choose from a wakeboard, kneeboard or water skis, as well as two different lakes, each with full size circular cable systems and tons of jumps and obstacles.
 The cable system on the back lake runs much slower than the front lake, so it is recommended for beginners.

 No prior experience is required and the staff are very patient when it comes to teaching new riders the basics.
-There’s also a dedicated buggy which will come and pick you up if you happen to fall over on the far side of the lake.
+There’s also a dedicated buggy that will come and pick you up if you happen to fall over on the far side of the lake.

 This price includes either a kneeboard, wakeboard or water skis, plus the necessary safety equipment (helmet and flotation vest).